 This blog is for people who have information about corporate bribery and would like information about the Dodd-Frank reward program.

 People who report healthcare companies bribing government doctors or officials may be eligible for a reward under the Dodd-Frank program.
-In addition to making payments to government officials, pharma often bribes government doctors by providing them trips,...read more
+Pharma has been bribing doctors by sponsoring and donating to their medical associations and foundations.
+A key opinion leader or...read more

 Andy Rickman is an SEC whistleblower attorney who has filed Dodd-Frank FCPA reward submissions for international clients residing in more than 50 different countries.
 He is based in Washington, DC where Dodd-Frank reward submissions are filed and the SEC is headquartered.

 For anyone who wants more information on the Dodd-Frank reward program, please email him at firstname.lastname@example.org or visit his law firm’s website at www.rickmanlegal.com.
 Mr. Rickman offers a free consultation to anyone who would like to discuss whether he or she has a Dodd-Frank reward eligible case.